andrew-ward/ydkquery/README.md

 A set of Python libraries for reading, writing, and generally working with various decklist formats.

 Primarily designed for use in statistical analysis programs involving yugioh cards.
-It allows you to open .ydk decks as used by YGOPro or DevPro, and manipulate the cards and deck as native python objects.
+It allows you to open .ydk decks as used by YGOPro, and manipulate the cards and deck as native python objects.

+For examples on how to use the library, you can look at the ydktools application.

+Get price information using the yugiohprices.com api, convert between decklist types, and perform increasingly specific searches.

-Most of the functionality is exposed by the ygo.Session class.
-Full documentation to come.
+Most of the functionality is exposed by the ygo.Session class, making it easy to use for client applications or even just single file one-off scripts.